comptoolsres/comptoolsres.github.io/index.md

 ### Office Hours

+{% include image.html file='office_hours.png' alt="Office Hours icon" position="right" max-width=75 %}

 * Tuesdays from 11:00am to noon
 * Thursdays from 2:00pm to 3:00pm
-* By Appointment--please email me to setup a different time if needed.
+* By Appointment--please <a href="mailto:magitz@ufl.edu?subject=Comp%20Tools%20Res%20office%20hours%20request">Email me</a> to setup a different time if needed.

 {% include tip.html content="Coding is not always easy.
 Simple solutions are not always obvious.
 There will be some frustration. **I expect that you will need help.
 You should expect that you will need help.** I want to help you!
 I cannot always help if you do not ask for the help you need.
 Please ask for help." %}

 ## Course Textbooks

+{% include image.html file='textbook.png' alt="textbook icon" position="right" max-width=75 %}
 The main texts for the course are:

 * The Linux Command Line: [http://linuxcommand.org](http://linuxcommand.org) (my notes and referenced page numbers will be based on the 19.01A PDF, Fifth internet edition from Jan 28, 2019)